JN646/DJ-Request-Application-2017/README.md

 ### New Year Update
-Happy New Year 2018, Let 2018 see the completion and distrubution of this software.
+Happy New Year 2018, Let 2018 see the completion and distribution of this software.

+### 10/05/2018
+Started complete code overhaul.
+Simplifying of systems and streamlining workflows.